brigadecore/brigade/docs/topics/scripting.md

 ```
 [brigade-03.js](examples/brigade-03.js)

-Now if we re-run our `lsd` command, we will see the same output as before:
+Now if we re-run our `brig` command, we will see the same output as before:

 ```
 Started brigade-worker-01brx5m1yppb0dxn4emk76jqtv-master